AbsaOSS/living-doc-generator/living_documentation_regime/README.md

 ### Data Mining from GitHub Repositories

-This feature allows you to define which repositories should be included in the living documentation process.
+This is a build-in feature, that allows you to define which repositories should be included in the living documentation process.
+This essential process can not be deactivated inside of regime scope.
 By specifying repositories, you can focus on the most relevant projects for your documentation needs.

+- **Activation**: This is a built-in feature, so it is always activated.
 - **Default Behavior**: By default, the action will include all repositories defined in the repositories input parameter.
 Each repository is defined with its organization name, repository name, and query labels.

 ### Data Mining from GitHub Projects

 This feature allows you to define which projects should be included in the living documentation process.
 By specifying projects, you can focus on the most relevant projects for your documentation needs.

+- **Activation**: To activate this feature, set the `liv-doc-project-state-mining` input to true.
-- **Default Behavior**: By default, the action will include all projects defined in the repositories.
+- **Non-Activated Behavior**: By default, when the feature is inactive, the action will include all projects linked to the repositories.
 This information is provided by the GitHub API.
-- **Non-default Example**: Use available options to customize which projects are included in the documentation.
+- **Activated Example**: Use available options to customize which projects are included in the documentation.
   - `project-state-mining: false` deactivates the mining of project state data from GitHub Projects.
 If set to **false**, project state data will not be included in the generated documentation and project related configuration options will be ignored.
   - `projects-title-filter: []` filters the repository attached projects by titles, if list is empty all projects are used.
       ```json